 A very effective DIY breakaway clasp can be made with heat shrink tubing.

 You put the ends of a paracord necklace inside of a piece of tubing.
 Then you heat the tubing, so it holds the paracord in place.

 The tubing is strong enough to hold a heavier necklace, but the paracord will still slip out if snagged.
 You can use this in addition to a standard clasp if you want a shorter necklace.

 To use heat shrink tubing for a necklace:

 - Find out how wide your paracord is.

-- Heat shrink tubing has a ratio which indicates how much it will heat.
+- Heat shrink tubing has a ratio that indicates how much it will heat.
 A 2:1 ratio is good for necklaces.
 It will shrink down to half its width.

 *Standard 550 paracord is usually 4mm wide.

-You’ll want to get heat shrink tubing which is at least 4.5mm wide.
+You’ll want to get heat shrink tubing that is at least 4.5mm wide.
 You can get it here for cheap.